-Methods and analysis: Pawson's five stages for undertaking a realist review underpin this protocol.
-These stages may progress in a non-linear fashion due to the iterative nature of the review process.
-We will: (1) clarify the scope of the review, identifying relevant interventions and existing programme theories, understanding how interventions act to produce their intended outcomes; (2) search journal articles and grey literature for empirical evidence from 1998 (introduction of the European Working Time Directive) on the UK multidisciplinary team working concerning these interventions, theories and outcomes, using databases such as ERIC, Scopus and CINAHL; (3) assess study quality: (4) extract data: and (5) synthesise data, drawing conclusions.
+The review will identify key interventions designed to balance patient care and student/trainee learning, and try to understand how and why such interventions produce their effects.
+Our research questions seek to address the ways in which identified interventions enable balanced patient care-trainee learning within the healthcare workplace, for whom, why and under what circumstances.
+Pawson's five stages for undertaking a realist review underpin this protocol.
+We will: (1) clarify the scope of the review by identifying relevant interventions and existing programme theories, understanding how interventions act to produce their intended outcomes; (2) search for empirical evidence from 1998 (the introduction of the European Working Time Directive) on UK multidisciplinary team working concerning these interventions, theories and outcomes; (3) assess the quality of studies; (4) extract data; and (5) synthesise data, drawing conclusions.

+Ethics and Dissemination

-Ethics and dissemination: A formal ethical review is not required.
-These findings should provide an important understanding of how workplace-based interventions influence the balance of trainee learning and service provision.
-They should benefit various stakeholders involved in workplace-based learning interventions, and inform the medical education research agenda in the UK.
+Formal ethical review is not required for this realist review.
+These findings should provide important understanding of how workplace-based interventions influence the balance of trainee learning and service provision.
+They should benefit various stakeholders involved in workplace-based learning interventions, and should continue to inform the research agenda for medical education in the United Kingdom.